Les Sparks OBE, Chair

 Jo Smith, Company Secretary

 Jo has worked across a wide variety of cultural, arts and heritage organisations in Birmingham for 25 years.
 She is an experienced heritage project manager and fundraiser; her projects include the £35m restoration of Grade I listed Birmingham Town Hall from 2003 to 2007, the Birmingham History Galleries and several other major museum development projects and masterplans from 2007 onwards.
-She is currently Development Manager for Birmingham Museum’s Trust, where she supported the transition from City Council operation to independent trust status in 2012.
+Formally Development Manager for Birmingham Museum’s Trust, where she supported the transition from City Council operation to independent trust status in 2012.
 Jo lives in Birmingham City Centre.

 Phillada is a historical consultant specialising in buildings, landscapes and gardens.
 She has built up a considerable knowledge of Highbury and the Chamberlain family through many years of academic and on-the-ground research.
 From 1984-90 she worked as a curator at Birmingham Museum and Art Gallery, and was in charge of the Chamberlain Museum at Highbury.
 She has been an advisor to Birmingham City Council on the Highbury landscape, and was responsible for the landscape appraisal of Highbury Park.
 Phillada is the author of several publications on Birmingham landscapes and was the editor of the Victorian Society’s recent book on Birmingham’s Victorian and Edwardian Architects.